solidi/hl-mods/workspace/redist/readme.txt

     - Fixed bot crash during holstering weapons
     - Fixed bot waypoint crash
     - Fixed view model lag for different framerates
+    - Patched some models like the throwable crowbar are not iced over

 Beta 1 Features: